 Here’s a view from the family room to the kitchen, which gives a glimpse of the butcher block portion of the counter, the ovens and all the built~in storage, as well as the French doors leading to the new outdoor living area and pool.

 Here’s another view of the beams, the shiplap ceiling and the beautiful lighting fixtures.
 When I first saw the kitchen, I assumed Kristen added the beams and shiplap.
 How fortunate they were already in the home.

-After the home remodel was complete, Kristen’s friends started asking her to help them with their home updates.
+After the modern farmhouse kitchen remodel was complete, Kristen’s friends started asking her to help them with their home updates.
 Six months later she took on her first paid commission, designing and installing a new kitchen, dining room, and powder bath for a friend.
 Since then, she’s completed 10 projects and her new design company is off and running.
 This former pharmaceutical rep has now found a new calling and a new passion.

 I hope you love this kitchen as much as I do.
 As you might imagine, the kitchen is the busiest place in the house.
-Besides cooking, it’s used for homework, hanging out with friends and making crafts.
+Besides cooking, it’s used for homework, hanging out with friends, and making crafts.
 You might have noticed that there are not any farmhouse accessories on the counters.
 The modern farmhouse kitchen esthetic comes more from the foundation of the finishes rather than from accessories.
-Just goes to show that you can achieve a modern farmhouse kitchen feel without all the extras.
+It just goes to show that you can achieve a modern farmhouse kitchen feel without all the extras.

 You should f=definitely PIN this one for your kitchen inspiration.